 When you have a brain tumour, the excitement of the Christmas period can often be overbearing with the pressure to feel joyful, merry and bright.
-Below, Paula shares her experience of living with a brain tumour throughout the festive season, whilst we explore the support available through our 24/7 helpline, personalised coaching, regional Meetups and array of resources.
+Below, Paula shares her experience of living with a brain tumour throughout the festive season, whilst we explore the support available through our 24/7 helpline, personalised coaching, Virtual Meetups and array of resources.

 How support can help you when things get tough

 As Paula told us, the hardest thing for her last Christmas – the first since her diagnosis – was “the feeling of sadness instead of excitement (which I have always felt – I love Christmas)”.
 A brain tumour diagnosis changes everything, and at times like Christmas when things are more intense, the differences can be highlighted. brainstrust’s support gives people somewhere to turn.
 Often we want to protect our families from the truth, so a brainstrust support specialist is someone you can be completely honest with.
 And through our tried and tested coaching methods, we’ll help you through it.
 We’ll be here round the clock this festive season, helping everybody affected by a brain tumour when things get tough.

 Strength through community

 Through talking to the brain tumour community, you can better articulate your needs to the people around you at home.
 Someone at the Meetup might be going through exactly the same thing and be able to tell you how they overcame it.
 At Christmas especially, there are simple your community can help you face the obstacles your brain tumour has created.

 Having a community that understands life with a brain tumour is crucial in helping you live the life you want to after diagnosis.
 Whilst we can’t run our usual Christmas face-to-face Meetups this year, we’re still keeping people connected through our online events.
 If you’d like to take some time away and speak to people who know what you’re going through, check them out here.